Grzejdziok/deep-learning-group-2/README.md

 <p align="center">
 <img src="images/figure_3_paper.png" width="750" height="326" alt="Figure 3 paper">
 </p>
-Figure 3 from the paper
+Figure 3 from the paper.

 ***
 ***
 <p align="center">
 <img src="images/figure_3_ours.png" width="810" height="223" alt="Figure 3 ours">
 </p>
-Our reproduction of Figure 3
+Our reproduction of Figure 3.

 ***
-The figure above demonstrates our reproduction of Figure 3.
+The figure above demonstrates our full reproduction of Figure 3.
 The data generated for the graph was averaged over five trials with error bars capturing maximum deviations.
 Both test and validation accuracy was measured every 100 iterations.
 Validation accuracy was used as a metric for Figure 3, in accordance with the baseline paper.
 Error bars are shown each 1000 iterations.

 The general pattern, which holds throughout [[1]](#1) is described by authors as follows: